Nick Zano: Career

 The following year, Zano appeared alongside Haylie Duff and Frankie Muniz in the independent romantic comedy My Sexiest Year.
 The film, which received mixed reviews, had its world premiere at the 2007 Hamptons International Film Festival.
 In 2008 he appeared in a supporting role opposite Drake Bell in MGM's teen comedy film College.
 Zano also appeared in Beverly Hills Chihuahua and Joy Ride 2: Dead Ahead later that year.
 In 2009, Zano co-starred in The Final Destination, the fourth installment of the Final Destination film series.
 He also guest starred on the ABC sitcom Cougar Town, starring Courteney Cox.
 In 2010, he had a recurring role on The CW's Melrose Place.

 In 2011, Zano started a recurring role on 2 Broke Girls as Johnny, a graffiti artist who regularly flirts with Max Black (Kat Dennings).
 That same year, he also co-starred in the romantic comedy Scents and Sensibility as Brandon.
 In 2012, Zano scored a recurring role on another CW series, 90210, in which he played Preston Hillingsbrook, a billionaire who goes into business with Annie Wilson (Shenae Grimes).
 On November 27, 2011, Zano starred as David Morretti in the ABC Family Christmas themed movie Desperately Seeking Santa opposite Laura Vandervoort.
 Beginning in December 2012, Zano began a recurring role in season three of the ABC sitcom Happy Endings as Pete, Penny Hartz (Casey Wilson)'s new love interest.
 In 2013, Zano appeared on Mom as David, Christy Plunkett (Anna Faris)'s boyfriend for two episodes.

 In February 2014, Zano signed on to play the male lead in Liz Feldman and Ellen DeGeneres' NBC comedy pilot One Big Happy.
 The show centers on Lizzy (played by Elisha Cuthbert), a lesbian who gets pregnant just as her straight male best friend Luke (the father of the child), played by Zano, meets and marries the love of his life, Prudence (Kelly Brook).
 The show was ordered to series on May 9, 2014, and debuted mid-season in early 2015.
 In 2015, Zano starred as Arthur Watson, described as having a hard shell, borne of years of difficult experience in the outside world that fellow "precog" Dash Parker (Stark Sands) avoided, in the Fox drama Minority Report, based on the 2002 Steven Spielberg film of the same name.

 From 2016 to 2022, Zano starred as Dr. Nate Heywood/Citizen Steel, a historian whose grandfather Henry (Matthew MacCaull) was the hero known as Commander Steel, a member of the Justice Society of America on The CW series Legends of Tomorrow.
 He starred on the show's latter six seasons, appearing in 94 episodes.

 Personal life

-Zano is in a long-term relationship with actress Leah Renee Cudmore.
+From 2011 to 2014, Zano dated his 2 Broke Girls co-star Kat Dennings.
+Since then, Zano is in a long-term relationship with actress Leah Renee Cudmore.
 In July 2016, she gave birth to their son.
 Their second child, a daughter, was born in 2018.